PG-9-9/Musical_Video_Generator/README.md

 - `layer_6/fastapi_server.py` and `layer_6/static/` — the job server and the small dashboard UI.
 - `outputs/` — everything the pipeline writes: audio, video, progress files and job metadata.

-## The layers — how they build the final video
+## The layers

 I organized the pipeline in layers so each step is clear and testable.
 Here’s the role I gave each layer and what to watch for.

 L0 — Media & Model helpers
-- What I do here: wrap low-level model code and media I/O. This includes MusicGen/transformer model wrappers, safe audio write paths, and robust reads/writes for MoviePy or imageio.
+- What I do here: wrap low-level model code and media I/O. This includes MusicGen/transformer model wrappers, safe audio write paths, and reads/writes for MoviePy or imageio.
 - Why it matters: model libraries and media backends change often.
-I added defensive code so the repo works across environments and falls back sensibly when some features are missing.
+I added defensive code so the repo works across environments and falls back when some features are missing.

 L1 — Semantic timeline
 - What I do here: analyze the lyrics and produce a short semantic timeline and prompts.
 This is where I call the Gemini/analysis utility to extract mood, color palette, tempo suggestions, and a short scene prompt.
 - Output: `outputs/semantic_timeline.json` with segment events and text prompts.

 L2 — Music & beat analysis
-- What I do here: generate (or placeholder) short audio clips and analyze tempo/beat so animation can sync to the music.
+- What I do here: generate short audio clips and analyze tempo/beat so animation can sync to the music.
 - Notes: I cap music duration to ~10 seconds inside the `run_music_only.py` runner.
 If you want longer clips, we can change the cap, but short clips are easier to iterate on.
 - Output: `outputs/music.wav`, `outputs/beat_analysis.json`.